Azure/ALZ-Bicep/docs/wiki/DeploymentFlow.md

 ## Deployment Identity

-> When first working with Management Groups, the Azure AD Global Administrator must assign the User Access Administrator role to themselves on at the `/` scope first before being able to further delegate.
+> When first working with Management Groups, the Azure AD Global Administrator must assign the User Access Administrator role to themselves at the `/` scope first before being able to further delegate.
 See [Elevate access to manage all Azure subscriptions and management groups](https://docs.microsoft.com/azure/role-based-access-control/elevate-access-global-admin) documentation for further information.

 ### Service Principal Account